thefutureisnowai/thefutureisnowai.github.io/it.md

 <br>
 We are experts of every major operating system: Windows, Linux, Mac OSX, Android, and iOS.
 <br><br>
-For computer repair and other small IT jobs we charge a flat $120/hr with an hour minimum for any services: on-site, in-shop, and remote.
+For computer repair and other small IT jobs (not including those covered in <a href="ai.html">AI and Data</a>) we charge a flat $120/hr with an hour minimum for any services: on-site, in-shop, and remote.
 We are by appointment only, so please contact us using any method provided, prior to coming to the office.

 <br><br>

 No job is too small, and our list above does not cover every case.
 When in doubt, please reach out to us and ask.